angular-starter-kit/starter-kit/docs/cordova.md

 This will patch your `AppDelegate.m` file to allow untrusted HTTPS certificate in debug builds.

-**DO NOT USE THIS FOR PRODUCTION BUILDS!**  It may result in your app being rejected by Apple.
+**DO NOT USE THIS FOR PRODUCTION BUILDS!**  It will result in your app being rejected by Apple.